 There is no travel journal as famous or influential as Charles Darwin’s Diary of the Voyage of the H.M.S.
 “Beagle”

 .
 During the nearly 5-year voyage around the world from 1831 to 1836, Darwin’s constant companions were pocket-sized books where he recorded his observations and impressions.
-The entries recorded in these small books would form the basis of Darwin’s revolution theory of natural selection in 1838.
+The entries recorded in these small books would form the basis of Darwin’s revolutionary theory of natural selection conceived in 1838.

 December 15th 1831

 This day is come to its close much in same way as yesterday.
 I am now sitting in my own corner feeling most comfortably at home. — This is the first time that I have not left the vessel during the whole day. —The wind with torrents of rain is sweeping down upon us in heavy gusts.

 Collected a great number of curious & beautiful animals from the little pools left by the tide.
 The colours of the sponges & corallines are extremely vivid & it is curious how all animated nature becomes more gaudy as it approaches the hotter countrys. — Birds, fishes, plants, shells are familiar to every one. — but the colours in these marine animals will rival in brilliancy those of the higher classes.